My homemade reedbed water harvesting project

 In conclusion this has been a very rewarding project involving a number of different ‘green’ techniques to provide a solution to a specific problem.
 Albeit that this problem has yet to occur this year, the system is still working very well, producing crystal clear water day after day, whatever the weather.
 I have not had the water tested to be able to categorically state its quality, but suspect that it is actually potable.
 I believe that it has significantly reduced the family’s carbon footprint and provided interest and ongoing enjoyment.

-I have added a narrow water but at the front of the house to capture rainfall from those elevations.
-The water but is small and relatively unobtrusive.
-It is however sufficient to be a surge tank to accommodate the build-up during downpours which is free to flow via a garden hosepipe to the reed beds in the back garden.
-The rain water flush provide by the front water but and the brick shed cistern also reduce the systems maintenance requirement.
+I have added two narrow water butts at the front of the house to capture rainfall from those elevations.
+The water butts are small and relatively unobtrusive.
+It is however sufficient to be a surge tank and to accommodate the build-up during downpours which is free to flow via a garden hosepipe to the reed beds in the back garden, after keeping back enough in the second tub to water the pots in the front garden.
+The rain water flush provide by the front water butt and the brick shed cistern also reduce the systems maintenance requirement.

 Another development to be considered is the adaptation of the WC supply to be both mains and reclaimed water.
 This would further reduce our mains water consumption.